steve-gray/somersault/README.md

     const filteredChild = container.filterOut('excludeMe');
     // Will now be 1 (because excludeMe is hidden)

-A filter hides all dependencies with the nominated tag/tags, no matter where they are in the parent container hierarchy.
+This filter hides all dependencies with the nominated tag/tags, no matter where they are in the parent container hierarchy.
+Filter operations can be chained to create composed behaviours.

 ### .parent
 Returns the parent container of a container context.